top of page

 12 lithographs on fabric, lace, embroidery

-The installation incorporates a series of lithographs, which together compose a possible worldwide migratory landscape reflecting the relationships between migration, colonization, wars, dictatorships, famines, and climatic disasters.
-The iconographic repertoire of lithographs emerged from the encounters with migrants as well.
+The installation incorporates a series of lithographs, which experiemnt engraving together with textile art.
+The body of lithoghs compose a possible worldwide migratory landscape reflecting the relationships between migration, colonization, wars, dictatorships, famines, and climatic disasters.
+The iconographic repertoire of lithographs emerged from the encounters with migrants.

 bottom of page